MehdiZonjy/docker-cross-container-communication-demos/README.md

 ## Default Network and manually update /etc/hosts
 a Really bad idea.
-If app container restarts with different ip, the /etc/hosts will be out of sync
+If containers restarts with different ip, the /etc/hosts will be out of sync
 - Run db container
 - Run app container
 - grab db ip and update /etc/hosts in app container